Solar wind test of the de Broglie-Proca's massive photon with Cluster multi-spacecraft data: Dealing with Cluster data

-The event selection has been performed according to the following criteria: (i) a "calm" solar wind event, {\it i.e.} disconnected from the terrestrial bow shock and as far as possible from the terrestrial magnetic field; (ii) the location of the four spacecraft closest to the equatorial plane; (iii) the widest inter-spacecraft separation, namely $~ 10^4$ km, for the largest differences in the magnetic field among spacecraft; (iv) the configuration best approaching the tetrahedron; (v) the availability of the ion and electron moments.
-Figure \ref{fig1} shows the magnetic field components measured by Cluster for one such event during a time interval of two hours, in the in GSE (Geocentric Solar Ecliptic) coordinate system.
-It is to be inferred from Fig. \ref{fig1}, that the magnetic field has $B_x<0$, $B_y>0$ and $B_x, B_y \gg B_z$, as expected for the Parker's spiral close to the ecliptic plane, where Cluster passes at the selected event.
-It is emphasized, however, that our analysis does not rely on the Parker's model, since the magnetic field is measured {\it in situ}.
-The choice of one event having Parker's spiral orientation is to have conditions as similar as possible to those present in \cite{ry97,ry07}.
-For this event, $A_H \sim <|{\vec B_{0}}|> \times L = 2.65 \cdot 10^{-9} \times 1.5 \cdot 10^{11} = 4 \cdot 10^2$ T~m, where $<|{\vec B_{0}}|>$ is the value of the magnetic field measured by Cluster, Fig. \ref{fig1}, and $L$, distance of Cluster from the Sun, is 1 AU in meters.
+We have selected a few events in Cluster solar wind orbits with the following criteria: (i) an {undisturbed} solar wind, {\it i.e.} disconnected from the terrestrial bow shock, and as far as possible from the terrestrial magnetic field; (ii) the closest location of the spacecraft to the equatorial plane; (iii) the widest inter-spacecraft separation, about $10^7$~m, assuring the largest differences in the magnetic field among the spacecraft; (iv) the configuration best approaching the tetrahedron; (v) the availability of good quality particle currents.
+We discuss the event having the most accurate particle data (7 March 2006) since the particle current density is the observable that eventually determines the upper bound.
+Figure \ref{fig1} shows the magnetic field measured by Cluster for this event.
+The magnetic field has $B_x>0$, $B_y>0$ and $B_x, B_y \gg B_z$, as expected for a Parker spiral configuration close to the ecliptic plane.
+It is emphasised, however, that our analysis does not rely on the Parker model, since the magnetic field is measured {\it in situ}.
+The choice of an event having Parker's spiral orientation is to have conditions as similar as possible to those presented in \cite{ry97,ry07} which are the only available estimates on the upper bound of $m_\gamma$ in the solar wind.

-In this paper, we estimate $\nabla \times \vec{B} $ by using the curlometer method \cite{dubaglro02,roduroch98} on the magnetic field from the Cluster flux-gate magnetometer data \cite{baetal97}.
-This method allows (i) to compute the average $\nabla \times \vec{B} $ over the spacecraft tetrahedron with no assumptions on the field analytical form (only assuming linear gradients); (ii) to assess the error on the average of the current $\nabla \times \vec{B} / \mu_{0} $

-\beq \frac{\Delta j_B}{<j_B>} = \frac{\Delta B}{<B>} + \frac{\Delta R}{<R>}~, \eeq with $\Delta B$ being the error on the average of the magnetic field, and $\Delta {R}$ the error on the average of the spacecraft separation $R$; (iii) to estimate the deviation from the linearity assumption through the quantity $|\nabla \cdot {\vec B}| / |\nabla \times {\vec B}| $.
-Figure \ref{fig2} shows the result of the curlometer for the event of Fig. \ref{fig1}, after having low-pass filtered the magnetic field with $f_{LP}= 0.01$ Hz to remove the magneto-hydrodynamic (MHD) waves, as we are interested to the steady components of the magnetic field only.